CraigCraig/comicrack-plugins/README.md

   - Next Issues To Read 1.0 - <a href='https://1drv.ms/u/s!Avm6om1lVTFUif0guvY5t4eOfY4ggg'>Download Here</a>

 <h1>Scripts:</h1>
-  * Series Info Panel (Old, not working/untested) - Will look in to updating
+  * Series Info Panel (Old, not working/untested) - Will look in to updating<br>
-  * Next Issues To Read - Currently updated, seems to be working.
+  * Next Issues To Read - Currently updated, seems to be working.<br>
-  * Files Not Found (Old, not working/untested) - Will look in to updating
+  * Files Not Found (Old, not working/untested) - Will look in to updating<br>

 <br>